About this website

 Raglan dress

 This is my favourite pattern.
 It used to be just a raglan shirt pattern with some split design in the front, but I simplified it and lengthened it to make it a dress pattern.
+(The pattern used for this shirt is a modified one based on Simplicity 5799.)

 It is such a comfortable dress and is perfect for relaxing.
 (Well, I dislike uncomfortable clothes, so I'd wear this any time.)